sevanescence/REDragon/README.md

 Dragpm Egg Drop - Location Change
 + Dragon eggs are placed on at the top of end exit portals if one isn't already present.
 + Bug patched where dragon egg will drop twice from first ender dragon.
++ default-dragon-dead setting added to config. set this to true if the first ender dragon on your server is already dead. if it remains false, it will be set to true if there are end portals in the end.
 ```

 # todo